THE INTERNATIONAL ANTI-CORRUPTION DAY 2019 ACTIVITIES IN PORT HARCOURT

 The 9th of December was declared by the United Nation as the International Anticorruption Day to draw attention to and create awareness on the dangers of corruption to the development of any people.
 Since United Nations Convention Against Corruption passage on 31 October 2003, the day been observed by government and non-governmental organisations, the civil society, pressure groups and communities the world over.

-Social Action, like many other civil society groups in Nigeria has been observing the day in line with the spirit and intentions of the United Nations declarations.
+Alone, like many other civil society groups in Nigeria has been observing the day in line with the spirit and intentions of the United Nations declarations.
 Consequently, activities for 2019 have been organised to draw attention of the governments and her agencies on the need to curb corruption, promote accountability and prosecute those found involved in corrupt practices as a deterrent to those who would want to tow the ignoble line.
 The citizens are also sensitized on the need to shun corruption and to report cases of corruption to the anti-graft agencies.
 The activities lined up for 2019 Anticorruption Day include radio sensitization program, press briefing, symposium and anti-corruption rally.

 Ahead of the international anti-corruption day 2019, the Rivers Anti-corruption Network organised a press briefing on the recent activities and outcomes of actions the network has carried out so far in the form of advocacies, engagements and campaigns on the issues of corruption in the state in the past months.